 Children are told to obey their parents in the Lord.
 When they do, they stay within what Tedd Tripp in Shepherding a Child’s Heart calls “the circle of blessing” where “they will live long on the earth and things will go well with them” (Eph.
 6.1-3).
 But the opposite is also true, when they disobey; they go out from under that protective authority, forsake His blessings, and risk shortening their lives.

 Wives are commanded to “submit to [our] own husbands, as to the Lord” (Eph.
 5.22).
-Yet, we frequently fight for control or simply do things our own way ignoring God’s protective authority in our lives and placing ourselves outside of His “circle of blessing.”
+Yet, we often fight for control or simply do things our own way ignoring God’s protective authority in our lives and placing ourselves outside of His “circle of blessing.”
 Worse yet, we sometimes head straight for Egypt by choosing an unbiblical divorce when things get tough or don’t go the way we had planned.

 In the Church